 Who we are

-The Taxpayer Rights Advocate Office helps taxpayers who cannot resolve problems through normal channels.
+The Taxpayer Rights Advocate Office helps taxpayers who have been unsuccessful resolving their problems through Virginia Tax's regular processes.
 We aim to protect your rights and ensure your tax problems are handled promptly and fairly.

 How we can help

-If you have followed Virginia Tax's regular operational processes to resolve your complaint or issue, but still need assistance, or have concerns that your rights as a taxpayer were not protected during a collections or audit process, please reach out to the Taxpayer Rights Advocate.
+If you have followed Virginia Tax's regular processes to resolve your complaint or issue, but still need help, or have concerns that your rights as a taxpayer were not protected during a collections or audit process, please reach out to the Taxpayer Rights Advocate.

 We will give priority in the following cases:

-• Virginia Tax was supposed to respond to you or resolve your request by a specific date, but you have yet to hear from them.
+- Virginia Tax was supposed to respond to you or resolve your request by a specific date, but you have not heard from them yet.

-Complete this form [link] and email it to us at: TaxpayerAdvocate@tax.virginia.gov
+Complete this form and email it to us at: TaxpayerAdvocate@tax.virginia.gov

 You can also mail or fax it to us, but emailing is the fastest option.